Gorzog / Projects

 BUSY_PIN = 13

-change the values to match your configuration
+change the values to match your configuration.

 15. System config:

-fetchConfigFromRemote: Fetch config from remote server, see example json
+fetchConfigFromRemote: Fetch config from remote server, see example json.

-scdate: Time after which to show the schedule for the next day
+scdate: Time after which to show the schedule for the next day.

-fastBoot: Use a less verbose init process (Faster)
+fastBoot: Use a less verbose init process.
+(Faster)

-utcOffset: UTC offset in hours (ex.
-2 = UTC+2)
+utcOffset: UTC offset in hours. (ex. +2 = UTC+2)

-refreshTime: How many seconds to wait before issuing a refresh
+refreshTime: How many seconds to wait before issuing a refresh.

-ledOffEnable: Enable LED scheduled control
+ledOffEnable: Enable LED scheduled control.

-ledOffStart: Time after which to turn off the onboard LED (Requires ledOffEnable to be True)
+ledOffStart: Time after which to turn off the onboard LED.
+(Requires ledOffEnable to be True)

-ledOffEnd: Time after which to turn on the onboard LED (Requires ledOffEnable to be True)
+ledOffEnd: Time after which to turn on the onboard LED.
+(Requires ledOffEnable to be True)

 Network config:

-ssid: The SSID of your Wi-Fi network [REQUIRED]
+ssid: The SSID of your Wi-Fi network.
+[REQUIRED]

-password: The password of your Wi-Fi network [REQUIRED]
+password: The password of your Wi-Fi network.
+[REQUIRED]

-ntptime.host: NTP Server to use for time retrieval
+ntptime.host: NTP Server to use for time retrieval.

-scheduleServer: URL for the schedule.json hosted on a web server, you can find an example for formatting here, for more info see schedule format [REQUIRED]
+scheduleServer: URL for the schedule.json hosted on a web server, you can find an example for formatting here, for more info see schedule format.
+[REQUIRED]

 Strings:

-These can be used for localization, try to use the same character count otherwise change manually the offsets
+These can be used for localization, try to use the same character count otherwise change manually the offsets.

 Display driver config:

-Display pins mapping, don't change if using socket
+Display pins mapping, don't change if using socket.

 Schedule Format

-The Rasberry Pi Pico will retrieve your schedule from the defined web server, the screen can display up to 7 subjects, if more are defined "..." will be displayed instead, if the day dosen't contain any subject a "free" screen will be displayed.
+The Raspberry Pi Pico will retrieve your schedule from the defined web server, the screen can display up to 7 subjects, if more are defined "..." will be displayed instead, if the day dosen't contain any subject a "free" screen will be displayed.
 Example Schedule:

 {